SumayyaZiyad/SampleChoreoProject/SampleREST2/Module.md

-A simple GRPC Service implementation.
+A simple HTTP Service implementation.
 [//]: # (above is the module summary)

 # Module Overview